GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Hungering Dry.md

 ### Hungering Dry
-Found in the wastes and desserts, they attack on sight out of desperation.
+Found in the wastes and deserts, they attack on sight out of desperation.
 It has a reputation among saltsingers as one of their natural enemies.
 Their collective noun is feast.

 **Creature Type**: Hungering Dry are undead.